-This vibrant, zesty Instant-Pot Banh Mi Sandwich is made EASY.
+This vibrant, zesty Instant-Pot Healthy Banh Mi Sandwich is made EASY.
 And while it’s already pretty inherently healthy, this one uses lean pork tenderloin, and a low to non-fat spicy cilantro garlic mayo, so it’s about as light as you can get!

 And while it may look intimidating if it’s not your staple flavor profile, obviously I took every short cut possible so while this may not win a prize for authenticity… it’s so DOABLE and SO GOOD and will add just the right amount of variety to your dinners.
 Especially if you prefer to work with one or two batches of protein all week like I do.

 I started by quick-pickling some veggies ahead of time.
 Easiest thing ever!
 You just throw them in a jar with vinegar, water, salt, and sugar and let em sit.
 You only need an hour so even if you decide to go for it in the afternoon, you’re good.
 Just thinly slice your carrots and radishes using a mandolin if you have one.. but by hand is fine too!
 I went with ribbons because I was trying to be all fay-ancy.
-But matchsticks are great too… I just love my pickled veggies thin.
+But matchsticks are great too… I just love my pickled vegetables thin.

 Instant-Pot Healthy Banh Mi Sandwich